crymall/weather_app/readme.md

 ![screenshot](assets/screenshot.png)

-A simple responsive React app that renders the forecast in Farenheit or Celsius.
+A simple responsive React app that renders the forecast in Fahrenheit or Celsius.
 Not meant for production, made for a coding challenge.

 Note: In order to run this app properly, you will need API keys from